Olympia Provisions Pork Sourcing Information

 What’s our vision for the future?

 While not every one of our pork suppliers is local to us or a farmer we know, we are currently building an infrastructure to be able to purchase pork locally and improve the Oregon agriculture system.
 Our vision for the future of our sourcing is that our farmer’s will use pigs as a way to improve the environment, pigs are a way for farmer’s to find profitability in their business, and pigs will be the path to growing our local agriculture system.
 In the next 5-10 years we will partner with these farmer’s to fix a very broken industry by setting up systems to help coordinate affordable transportation between hog operations and slaughter, setting up financials models that can be used to analyze and lower costs, educating on how to use pigs to regenerate the land, and by being the pork demand for the whole animal in Oregon.
-Learn more about the specifics of this vision here.

 What motivates our vision?